cozy/cozy-stack/docs/auth.md

 application.

 2. The implicit grant type of OAuth2 has a severe drawback on security: the token appears in the URL and is shown by the browser.
+It can also be leaked with the HTTP `Referer` header.

 ### How to refresh a token?